misevx/gopas/README.md

-# gopas
+# Gopas JSpringBoot1
-Sample projects for Gopas courses
+Sample projects for Gopas course

 This is the very first version of the project